-Build DIY 8 Frame Beehives just like Sweet Mountain Farm!
+Produce DIY Custom 8 Frame Cedar beehives just like Sweet Mountain Farm or Order one from us Today!

-Northern White Cedar Beehive with slide out Varroa Screen
+Northern White Cedar Beehives with slide out Varroa Screen

-Why use cedar?
-Why build an 8 frame versus a 10 frame beehive?
-The following describes each component, its use, and the dimensions for each part so that you too can build your own beehives.
-You can also order a finished hive from our online shopping cart.
+This page answers the question: why use cedar? and why build an 8 frame versus a 10 frame beehive?
+The following pages are devoted to each component, its use and the dimensions for each part so that you too can build your own beehives or find out more about ordering from us.

 Why Cedar Beehives?